FINTLabs/fint-coding-guidelines/README.md

 ### 1.3 Java language features

 *Streams*
 The streams API was added in Java 8 to ease the task of performing bulk operations, sequentially or in parallell.
 - Josh Bloch (Effective java)

 A simple example where streams will improve the code:

 We have a list of names that we want to uppercase.
-Using a for-loop it can be done like this:
+Using a for-loop it can be done like this:xample
 ```
 List<String> uppercaseNames = new ArrayList<>();
 for (String name : names) {